-Woman who boasted about Capitol attack during live stream faces new federal charges
+Woman who boasted about Capitol attack during live stream can vacation in Mexico, judge says

 “I’ve told everybody this: I would do it again in a heartbeat because I did not break any laws,” Cudd said.

-Her arrest came the next week.
+She was arrested the next week.
 In a Jan.
 12 federal complaint, the FBI cited Cudd’s statements on social media and in the TV interview.

-Federal authorities have debated how aggressive they should be in prosecuting people who took part in the Capitol riots, weighing the value of whether to go after those who entered the building but didn’t engage in violent or destructive behavior.
-Authorities have identified hundreds of suspects and arrested more than 150 people so far.
+Federal authorities have debated how aggressive they should be in prosecuting people who took part in the Capitol riots, weighing the value of going after those who entered the building but did not engage in violent or destructive behavior.
+Authorities have identified hundreds of suspects and arrested more than 150 so far.

 Read more: